 And if you discover that we still need to write one on what way to run your tile floor, please feel free to email the co-owner of c2s, Jamie Molitor, and he will fix it ASAP.

 Generally speaking, there would be two main ways to run the floor according to the way your house is situated.
-To simplify our explanation, we will call it east to west or north to south.
+To simplify our explanation, we will call it east to west or north to south

 I am sure you have stayed at a hotel many times.
 You may remember that the design of every hotel hallway (mostly always carpet) usually runs the length of the hall, inviting you to “follow the path.”
-Then in front of your door, you must cross that design, indicating you have arrived.

-Similar to a stop sign, the street lines are running parallel with your car, confirming that you are going in the right direction until you come to a stop sign or a street light, which usually has a line that is running perpendicular with your car.
-It tells your brain, I need to stop.
-This concept can be applied to your house as well.
+Once you come to a stop sign or a street light, a line usually runs perpendicular to your car, and it tells your brain, I need to stopThis concept can be applied to your hardwood flooring direction as well.

 The floor generally runs parallel to the lengthiest part of your house.
 Typically there are rooms along the hallway, meaning you will follow along with the floor until you’ve reached the desired room.